Final NWP Glances: 1992-99 — Now just a tourist in southern Africa

 Victoria Falls, Zambia.
 After arriving back in Kitwe and Mindolo, Muriel drove us to Ndola where we flew to Livingstone and the Falls.
 We rented a car, and saw many different views of the Falls.
 At the Maramba Cultural Centre, we saw likishi (Lunda and Luvale) traditional dancers.
 Besides the picture below, see the Zambezi Secondary School web page for another.
 David Musesa, one of the original students at ZSS, escorted us on several occasions.

 Victoria Falls, Zimbabwe.
 After several days in Livingstone, we crossed into Zimbabwe.
 In the picture below, David Musesa is standing on the Zambian side of the border, whilst I am in Zimbabwe.
-The border had been often closed in past years due to fighting and while open, things remained a bit chaotic.
+The border which had been often closed in past years, due to fighting, was now open.
+It was, however, still a bit chaotic.
 For the first night in Zimbabwe, we stayed at the historic and magnificent Victoria Falls hotel with its Zimbabwean view of the Falls.

-Port Elizabeth.
+Port Elizabeth and the Gqomo Family.
 On 27th March, we arrived at the focal point of our trip to see Zindi and Mteto’s family.
 Because of apartheid, I had never met them before.
 Needless-to-say, we were treated royally by the extended Gqomo family for four days.
 Both Mother Gqomo (quite elderly) and I were nervous about meeting each other, but all shyness passed immediately.
 We became one happy, blended family.
-Zindi (and Mteto), the causes for our meeting, were much on our minds.
+Zindi (and Mteto), though no longer with us in this world and the causes for our meeting, were much on our minds.
 Sipho (Aaron), Sandi (Samson) and Masinda (Rodgers) — my brothers-in-law — killed a sheep for me.
 We all shared delicious traditional food.
 Our few days passed quickly!

 A Gqomo family addendum (8th Sept.
 2014): Lungelwa Gqomo sent a cluster of three photos of herself, her mom (Sipho’s wife) and cousins (names under the photo cluster).